 This prescription will be for initial implementation, as defined by the Landlord, but adjusted by the mutual consent with the Grazing Operator to achieve desired results in this MAP.

 It is important to understand that any one parcel or site is often part of a larger grazing system or property, and livestock have seasonal requirements and limitations, as do other parcels within the grazing system.
 For instance, there are typical grazing seasons for any type of livestock, which a land manager needs to understand and consider when developing a Grazing Agreement and associated MAP.
 Starting or ending the contract period of an Agreement at a non-conventional time of year may make it difficult for Grazing Operators to accommodate, or make it financially less viable for a Grazing Operator, and therefore make it more difficult to find an operation able and willing to graze.
 Often the timing that livestock go to one property may be dictated by when they have to leave another property, either based on environmental conditions such as feed or water availability or lease stipulations.
-Extensive planning goes into securing forages throughout the year that meet livestock requirements.
-Livestock are not simply waiting somewhere until spontaneously needed at another location.
+Extensive planning goes into securing forages throughout the year that meet livestock requirements; moving livestock from one location to another is not generally done spontaneously but is planned well in advance, and forage and resource availability needs must be considered.

 Management goals and objectives should drive the actual grazing management.
 These may be derived from an RMP or developed separately and clearly stated in the MAP.
 Grazing management strategies should be chosen to best achieve the identified natural resource objectives.
 Grazing management strategies should detail specifically the desired outcomes of the grazing.
 Conventionally, specifics of the grazing operation include: